LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

 languages, giving your team access to content, no matter the disability or environment where the content is consumed.

-*Design Ideas* leverages the power of the cloud to design high quality, inclusive slides.
+*Design Ideas* leverages the power of the cloud to design high-quality, inclusive slides.
 Designer automatically identifies the text not only as a list but as a set of dates, turning it into an easily readable graphic.
 This is a great tool that enables team members with cognitive